Graduate Admissions Checklist

-Visit the application page and chose the program you are applying to.
+Visit the application page and choose the program you are applying to.

-Within the application, submit the name and email address of your recommender.
-He/she will receive an email invitation on your behalf.
-Your recommender will have prompts from which to address.
+Within the application, submit the name and email address of your recommenders.
+They will receive an email invitation on your behalf.
+Your recommenders will have prompts from which to address.

 [ ] Professional resume

 Within the application, attach a 1-2 page Word document describing your interest in the UofL MBA program, why you selected UofL, your short and long term goals, and any additional information you feel is relevant.

 Order an official college transcript from all colleges attended, including the degree-granting institution.